microsoft/adaptivecards-templates/private-templates-service/README.md

 **You're good to go!**

+## Development

+Assuming you have performed `npm install` for both directories, run `npm run dev` in `adaptivecards-templates/private-templates-service/` to have both client and server running in a single terminal.
+It performs autoloading for both environments.
+Open `localhost:3000` in your browser.

 ## Troubleshooting

 -   When running `npm start`, confirm in your shell that the localhost port matches the port in the `Config.tsx` redirectUri.
 It should be port 3000 but it can be different.